luckyshot/OpenSound/README.md

-Why I built this?
+Why are we building this?
 ----------------------
-I just got my own flat and considered setting up Sonos but that was a huge investment, thousands of euros I'd rather spend in something else&hellip; I have got many speakers around and old iPods/laptops I would need to throw away or sell for nothing.
-And hey, I am a web developer and know HTML5 alone is able to do that.
-I can use my existing speakers, plug them into iPods and old laptops and voila!
+We love music and considered setting up Sonos but that was a huge investment, thousands of euros we'd rather spend in something else&hellip; We have got many speakers around and old iPods/laptops we would need to throw away or sell for nothing.
+And hey, we are web developers and know HTML5 and current open technologies are able to do that.
+We can use our existing speakers, plug them into iPods and old laptops and voila!
 We got Sonos for free :D And it's Web, platform agnostic and open source&hellip; Awesome!

-It also serves as a great project to learn a lot of cool stuff, feel free to fork the project and help build it, this is going to be a game-changer!
+It also serves as a great project to learn a lot of cool stuff, feel free to fork the project and help us build it, this is going to be a game-changer!